sgothel/pi-gen/README.md

 ## Dependencies

-pi-gen has been tested and runs on Debian 11 `Bullseye` to produce OS images for Raspi-arm64, Raspi-armhf and PC-amd64 machines based on Debian 10 `Buster` and Debian 11 `Bullseye`.
+pi-gen has been tested and runs on Debian 12 `Bookworm` to produce OS images for Raspi-arm64, Raspi-armhf and PC-amd64 machines based on Debian 12 `Bullseye`.

+Debian 13 `Trixie` may be supported.

 PC-i386 is also supported, however, it has not been tested lately.